 - In pregnancy it may be associated with premature labour and miscarriage.

-- Corneal scarring and blindness from neonatal ophthalmic infection.
+- Corneal scarring and severe sight impairment from neonatal ophthalmic infection.

 - Haematogenous dissemination (uncommon - <1%) causing:

 - Increased risk of acquiring and transmitting HIV infection.

 Where treatment is rapidly received for a recently acquired gonorrhoeal infection, prognosis is good with full recovery as normal.
 Continuing symptoms are more likely to be due to re-infection than persistence of the original infection.
 However, the emergence of a new multidrug-resistant strain ('superbug') is causing increasing global public health concern.

 The risk of infertility increases with repeated episodes.

 - Promotion of safer sex methods.

 - Consistent use of condoms reduces the risk of acquiring gonorrhoea and other STIs.

 - Testing for those sexually active and at risk of acquiring gonorrhoea - in the UK there is no current evidence base to support widespread unselected screening for gonorrhoea and only very limited evidence for selective community screening.
 Localised interventions targeted on high-risk groups (inner-city residents, GUM attendees, military personnel, prisoners and MSM) are more likely to be cost-effective and beneficial than unselected screening.